Gail Schwartz: 2009 legislative session

 Following the legislative session, Schwartz was appointed to a seat on the legislature's Capital Development Committee, replacing term-limited Sen. Sue Windels.
 For the 2009 session of the Colorado General Assembly, she was named chair of the Senate Local Government and Energy Committee and a member of the Senate Agriculture and Natural Resources Committee.

 Schwartz voted yes for Senate Bill 170 would have allowed students who are in the country illegally and who have graduated from Colorado high schools to pay in-state tuition plus the cost of a state stipend that other Colorado students receive.
 The bill was rejected.

 In November 2008, Schwartz was named chair of a special legislative Committee on Job Creation and Economic Growth, tasked with developing recommendations on bolstering Colorado's economy before the 2009 legislative session.
 The committee developed some 30 proposals, ranging from public works projects to tax incentives, designed to spur job creation in Colorado, for consideration during the 2009 legislative session.

 Schwartz was one of a handful of Colorado legislators who attended the January 2009 inauguration of President Barack Obama in person.

-Schwartz is one of the only Colorado Senators to ever vote "no" for her own bill.